A-Babin/esp-idf/docs/en/api-guides/lwip.rst

 BSD Socket error handling code is very important for robust socket applications.
 Normally the socket error handling involves the following aspects:

 - Detecting the error.
-- Geting the error reason code.
+- Getting the error reason code.
 - Handle the error according to the reason code.

 In lwIP, we have two different scenarios of handling socket errors: